-N. Molly, currently completing her novitiate at St. Placid Priory, shares what brought her to the community, her experience as a candidate and postulant, and what community means for her.
+Novice Molly, who at this time was completing her novitiate at St. Placid Priory, shares what brought her to the community, her experience as a candidate and postulant, and what community means for her.

-N. Molly, currently completing her novitiate at St. Placid Priory, reveals how studying scripture and the Hebrew language has enriched her call to Benedictine life, and how formation classes and the Rule of Benedict has deepened her understanding of monastic culture.
+Novice Molly, who was completing her novitiate at St. Placid Priory, reveals how studying scripture and the Hebrew language has enriched her call to Benedictine life, and how formation classes and the Rule of Benedict has deepened her understanding of monastic culture.
 She also shares some recommendations for women who are seeking a Benedictine vocation.

-S. Julian, an initially professed sister at St. Placid Priory, gives us the rundown of initial profession, the three Benedictine vows, and her outside ministry as an attorney.
+Sister Julian, an initially professed Sister at St. Placid Priory, gives us the rundown of initial profession, the three Benedictine vows, and her outside ministry as an attorney.

-S. Monika, a sister at St. Placid Priory, shares what brought her to the community, and shares her advice for Benedictine vocation seekers.
+Sister Monika, a professed Sister at St. Placid Priory, shares what brought her to the community, along with her advice for Benedictine vocation seekers.
 She talks about intensity in community life and describes the challenge of living as a monastic.

-S. Monika, a sister at St. Placid Priory, talks about the many hats she wears at St. Placid and speaks on her work with art and music.
+Sister Monika, a professed Sister at St. Placid Priory, talks about the many hats she wears at St. Placid and speaks on her work with art and music.
 She shares how her approach to art has changed over the years, her future spiritual and artistic plans and talks about what art means to her.

 Sister Lucy, member of the Vocations Team, describes different ways to be involved at St. Placid Priory: Associate, Oblate, Affiliate, and Claustral Oblate.